juisarwate/nyc-recycling-distribution/README.md

 # Recycling Distribution in NYC

-My goal with this project was
+My goal with this project was exploring a breakdown of different kinds of collections of recycling in NYC.

 ## Process